hite77/random-notes/movies_to_watch/movies.md

 - the time machine — 7 of 8 (2002?) paramount
 - repo men — 9 of 10 — prime
 - knight and day — 15 of 17 — paramount
 - american gangster — rewatch — peacock 2007
 - arrested development series — netflix

 # No streaming
-- the informant! — 12 of 12
-- edge of darkness — 12-15… 2010 year

 - good night, and good luck — 13 of 15
 - yes man — 12 of 16 — 2008
 - hereafter — 15 of 16